binoyPeries/docs-choreo-dev/en/docs/develop-components/develop-services/expose-a-prism-based-mock-server-using-an-openapi-specification.md

            You can [revoke access](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/reviewing-your-authorized-integrations#reviewing-your-authorized-github-apps) if you do not want Choreo to have access to your GitHub account.
 However, write access is exclusively utilized for sending pull requests to a user repository.
 Choreo will not directly push any changes to a repository.

-5. Under **Connect Your Own Repository**, enter the following information:
+5. Under **Connect a Git Repository**, enter the following information:

     | **Field**               | **Value**               |
     |-------------------------|-------------------------|